netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 **NEEDS 4.1.8**

 ### Contacts
-To complete the organizational set up Susan is going to add some contacts.
+To complete the organizational set up we'll add some contacts.
 A contact is an individual responsible for a resource within the context of its assigned role.
 Contacts can be members of a group, and contact roles define the relationship that a contact has with an assigned object.
 Unique contacts are created once and can be assigned to any number of NetBox objects.

 So to start off, our company has 2 contact groups - IT and facilities management.
 So from Organization and contact groups, click add and then the first one is IT, with a description of IT Staff, the 2nd one is Facilities Management, with a description of 'Facilities Management Staff'